-With Orhan on a good day, it was as good as it gets.
+Well, with Orhan on a good day, it was as good as it gets.
 On a bad day, no comment.
 After we parted company, there were a few years when I definitely preferred authors who were no longer with us.
-That said, wherever possible, it is important to sit with an author and go through the text line by line, word by word.
-Perhaps the most important thing I learned from Orhan was the importance of writing dangerously.
+That said, wherever possible, it is important, and very wonderful, to sit with an author and go through the text line by line, word by word.
+Such an education!

 What is next?

 I am halfway through a novel, my fourth to be set in Istanbul.
-It follows a complicated post-Ottoman family that [while not in taking part in any way in the slaughter] benefitted substantially from the genocide.
+It follows a complicated post-Ottoman family that (while not in any way taking part in the slaughter) benefitted substantially the genocide.
+Follow the money!